-Making sure you are taking the correct dose is very important.
-Many doctors suggest that patients with male pattern hair loss who take a lower dose of finasteride usually don’t have any side effects compared to others who are taking finasteride at higher doses.
-So if you are taking 1mg of finasteride every day or every other day you should not have any serious adverse effects from the drug.
+Taking the correct dose of finasteride is crucial.
+Doctors often suggest that patients with male pattern hair loss who take a lower dose of finasteride usually experience fewer side effects compared to those taking higher doses.
+If you are taking 1mg of finasteride every day or every other day, you should not have any serious adverse effects.

 Taking a higher dose of finasteride

-The goal with finasteride is to stabilize hair loss without risking health.
-So we need to take the least amount of drugs we can put in our system that will stop hair loss without any side effects.
+The main goal of using finasteride is to stabilize hair loss without risking our health.
+To achieve this, it’s important to take the minimum effective dose of the drug that can stop hair loss without causing any side effects.

-However, before starting the medication, you should see a doctor and get a diagnosis so that your doctor may recommend an appropriate dose for you.
+Before starting oral finasteride or any medication, it is essential to consult a doctor and obtain a proper diagnosis so that the doctor can recommend the appropriate dose for your condition.